dalitun/applications/blueprint-3tiers/README_EN.md

 # gluster volume info
 ~~~
 **Les noeuds de Galeracluster :**

-`/root/sync.sh`:is acron  to start Mariadb nodes, you can stop if the nodes are well started,
+`/root/sync.sh`:is a cron  to start Mariadb nodes, you can stop if the nodes are well started,
 for testing, type the following command:
 ~~~bash
 # mysql -u root -e 'SELECT VARIABLE_VALUE as "cluster size" FROM INFORMATION_SCHEMA.GLOBAL_STATUS  WHERE VARIABLE_NAME="wsrep_cluster_size"'